mrismanaziz/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.